Read this article in our brand new Speed Reading Mode

 This post contains advice for anyone considering a career as a freelance journalist.
 I was a freelancer for five years, writing for Wired, Popular Science and some UK business magazines.
 You can see a list of most of my journalism on my personal site.
-Now I am writer in chief at Articulate Marketing and I wrote this article before I stopped freelancing several years ago.
-Don't take it all too seriously: it may be wrong or out of date and your mileage may vary.
+Now I am the CEO of Articulate Marketing, and I wrote this article before I stopped freelancing several years ago in 2007.
+It has since been updated in 2022.

-- The basics like being able to read, write, punctuate, spell, use a computer, use the Internet for research etc. are not difficult for you.
+The basics like being able to read, write, punctuate, spell, use a computer, use the internet for research, and so on, are not difficult for you.

 Honing your skills

-- Read the books in the bibliography, especially Writing to Deadline, for more info.
+Learn from the masters.
+Read the books in the bibliography at the end of this article, especially Writing to Deadline, for more info.

-- Go to classes, but don’t spend a bunch of money unless you can spare it.
+Go to classes.
+But don’t spend a bunch of money unless you can spare it.
+Online classes can be found on Masterclass and other sites.

 Finding a subject